Djaytan/bukkit-slf4j/docs/SECURITY.md

 # Security Policy

-This document outlines security procedures and general policies for the Bukkit SLF4J project.
+This document outlines security procedures and general policies for the project.

 ## Reporting a Vulnerability